MicrosoftDocs/ai-builder/ai-builder-docs/powerfx-in-powerapps.md

 For a list of AI Builder models you can consume, go to [AI models and business scenarios](model-types.md).
 You can also consume models built in Microsoft Azure Machine Learning with the [bring your own model](byo-model.md) feature.

-If you're in a production environment, there are alternative methods for using the formula bar that will allow you to set behaviors of a control.
-For details, go to [Use AI models in the formula bar](use-in-powerapps-overview.md#use-ai-models-in-the-formula-bar).
+For alternative methods of using the formula to set behaviors of a control, go to [Use AI models in the formula bar](use-in-powerapps-overview.md#use-ai-models-in-the-formula-bar).

 1. Create an app by following steps 1 through 4 in [Enable the Power Fx feature](#enable-the-power-fx-feature).